Dr Robin Bendrey (PhD, BA (Hons), FSA Scot)

 Background

+I am an archaeologist interested in the evolution and outcomes of human-animal relationships in Eurasia across the Holocene.
 I have an undergraduate degree in Archaeology from Newcastle University (1996).
 I worked as a freelance zooarchaeologist in south-east England before undertaking a PhD investigating the origins and impact of domestic horses in prehistoric Britain (University of Southampton 2007; undertaken at the University of Winchester).
-I have since expanded my research in prehistoric archaeology across continental Europe, Central Asia and the Near East through three subsequent post-doctoral positions.
-These include two years (2008-9) as a CNRS postdoctoral researcher at the Muséum national d'Histoire naturelle, Paris, studying territorial and mobility patterns of first millennium BC nomadic cultures of western Mongolia and southern Siberia.
-I subsequently spent a year (2010) on the ANR-funded OBRESOC project in the same institution researching the farming systems of the Early Neolithic European Linearbandkeramik Culture, before taking up a four-year postdoctoral position (2011-14) with the Central Zagros Archaeological Project at the University of Reading investigating the origins of farming in the eastern Fertile Crescent.
-I joined the School in 2016 as Lecturer in Archaeology.
+Subsequent postdoctoral positions expanded my research across continental Europe, Central Asia and the Near East, including two years (2008-9) as a CNRS postdoctoral researcher at the Muséum national d'Histoire naturelle, Paris, studying territorial and mobility patterns of first millennium BC nomadic cultures of western Mongolia and southern Siberia, a year (2010) on the ANR-funded OBRESOC project in the same institution researching the farming systems of the Early Neolithic European Linearbandkeramik Culture, before taking up a four-year postdoctoral position (from 2011) with the Central Zagros Archaeological Project at the University of Reading investigating the origins of farming in the eastern Fertile Crescent.
+I joined the School in 2016 as Lecturer in Archaeology and was promoted to Senior Lecturer in 2020.
+I was the Director of Research for the School of History, Classics and Archaeology between 2021 and 2024.

 External appointments